 Optimized processes, workflow, automation, and alerting can remove unnecessary manual effort and rework.
 When employees use self-service and self-help capabilities, this adds to the ESM benefits.

-2. Self-service efficiencies and workload reductions
+2. Self-service efficiencies and workload reductions can be key ESM benefits

 Employees can get to the solutions they need more quickly through self-help.
 Then this and the ability for employees to log issues and requests via self-service means fewer telephone calls to the service desk or the business function equivalent.
 The automated delivery of solutions and requests, including via artificial intelligence (AI)-enabled capabilities, further adds to the potential labor savings.